 Bees are generally subject to nature that plays no favorites.
 Even in the absence of human intervention, bees will still be subjected to other elements of nature that can wipe out colonies, for instance: viruses, parasites, overpopulated colonies, or diseases.
 All these will still lead to the loss of entire colonies.
 On average, a bee colony will produce at least one swarm and that results in double the number of the colony.
 The survival rate of such a colony is minimal and only the original number will manage to survive through following spring.
 Statistically speaking half the colonies in a stable population survives every year.
 Therefore do not punish yourself when you lose a colony(ies).

-34. Bees Can Bear with Harmful Chemicals
+34. Bees can Bear with Certain Chemicals

 35. The Type of Hive Box does not Matter Much